grav/aws-lumo-cljs-runtime/README.md

 ### Purpose

-The runtime was initially created to lower the barrier for writing and executing ClojureScript in AWS Lambda: you can write code directly in the AWS Lambda console and execute it by pressing a button.
+The runtime was initially created to lower the barrier for executing ClojureScript in AWS Lambda: you can write code directly in the AWS Lambda console and execute it by pressing a button.
 See this short video tutorial: https://vimeo.com/391237884

 However, as it supports third party dependencies, both from NodeJS and ClojureScript, it also serves as an easy way of getting meaningful ClojureScript applications running in AWS Lambda.